Vincit/objection.js/doc/includes/API.md

 Argument|Type|Description
 --------|----|-------|------------
 transactionOrKnex|object|Optional transaction or knex instance for the query.
-This can be used to specify a transaction or even a different database for a query.
+This can be used to specify a transaction or even a different database. for a query.
 Falsy values are ignored.

 ##### Return value